ravinderpayal/ravinderpayal.github.io/_posts/2017-03-15-Simple-and-Light-Weight-Image-or-Content-Slider-for-Angular2.md

 author: ravinder_payal
 ---
 <p>
 Hi Guys, today, we are going to develop and a simple image-slider for Angular 2 with the help of CSS.
-SOme of us will be thinking that why re-invent the wheel when libraries like JSSOR, and JQUERY carousel plugins are already available:-
+Some of us will be thinking that why re-invent the wheel when libraries like JSSOR, and JQUERY carousel plugins are already available:-
 </p>
+1. Because there are no good native Angular 2 sliders available.
+Those available are too heavy, and have additional dependencies like JQUERY, which makes our project more heavy.
-1. No worries about licensing.
+2. No worries about licensing.
-2. To get a clear understanding of how slide shows and transitions work on web pages.
+3. To get a clear understanding of how slide shows and transitions work on web pages.
-3. Light weight solutions, because the ready to use libraries have a lot of boiler plate code.
+4. Light weight solutions, because the ready to use libraries have a lot of boiler plate code.
-4. To have complete control over code.
+5. To have complete control over code.
-5. Tell me if you know more.
+6. Tell me if I missed any important plus or minus point.

 >Wait!!
 If you are using Angular 2, we have another article totally focused on Slider for Angular 2.
 First of all we will prepare our HTML structure.